brndnmtthws/brndn-io/content/posts/transcend-the-bullshit/index.md

 ## The Bullshit Detection Kit

-How do you develop a reliable bullshit detector?
-Here are some tools I've found useful:
+This is roughly how I spot it:

 **1. Follow the incentives**: Almost always, the quickest path to finding bullshit is to ask "who benefits from me believing this?"
 When a skincare company tells you that you need seven different products for your face, consider their incentive to sell you seven products instead of two.

-**2. Look for falsifiability**: Real claims can be proven wrong.
-Bullshit is often constructed to be unfalsifiable.
-When someone says "this investment can't lose," they're operating in the realm of bullshit because they've removed the possibility of being proven wrong.
+**2. Look for falsifiability**: If there's no way for the claim to fail, it's probably bullshit.
+"This investment can't lose" is bullshit for exactly that reason.
+The person saying it has built themselves an escape hatch before anything has even happened.

 **3. Notice emotional manipulation**: Bullshit often bypasses rational thought by triggering emotional responses.
 When you feel a sudden surge of fear, outrage, or inspiration without much actual information being conveyed, your bullshit detector should activate.